 - Staff members are required to stay home when feeling sick.
-They must be free of fever for 24 hours before returning to work.
+They must be free of fever for 72 hours before returning to work.

 - Visitors to the High Pointe House, the in-patient residence of Merrimack Valley Hospice, are limited and screened at the entrance for COVID-19 symptoms and potential exposure in order to provide additional precautions to those who require them.
 For more about High Pointe House’s visitor policies, please see below.